pirelaurent/map_list_dot/README.md

 ```
 ##### remaining runtime that can throw errors
 Mainly Type mismatch if inline data are not correctly casted .
 Forgotten nullable in the evaluated path.
+Leaving dart inline tolerance in script or json : comma at the end \[11,12,]
 #### some words about Yaml
 I do prefer coding in yaml rather in json, but this have some defaults :
 ``` dart